ascend4/ascend4/models/johnpye/fprops/README.txt

 This is currently experimental software, with many bugs.
 You should carefully test the results from this library before you rely on any of its values.

+Integration is provided to allow these routines to be called from ASCEND, but the support is still partial, and still lacks the derivative expressions that allow the most efficient possible convergence during iteration.

 Ideal gas properties
 --------------------